fi3ework/vite-plugin-checker/README.md

 1. Make sure [eslint](https://www.npmjs.com/package/eslint) is installed as a peer dependency.

+2. (optional but highly recommended) Install `optionator@^0.9.1` with your package manager.
+It's needed because of ESLint dependents on it.
+It's probably working fine even it's not installed as it's accessed as a phantom dependency(not recommended).
+But when you set `hoist=false` of pnpm.
+It won't be accessed anymore without explicit installation.

-2. Add `eslint` field to plugin config, the `lintCommand` is required, it's quite like the lint command of your project.
+3. Add `eslint` field to plugin config, the `lintCommand` is required, it's quite like the lint command of your project.
 The default root of the command uses Vite's [root](https://vitejs.dev/config/#root).

    ```js
    export default {